leathrum/mathjax-ext-contrib/forloop/README.md

 the `counters` extension, and if so, change the URL in the `Require()` method call at the beginning of this extension script.

+### MathJax version 2.0 notes

+This extension has been tested against MathJax version 2.0 beta, and the `\ForArray` macro does not work with that version of MathJax.
+The `\forloop` macro does work, but it still does not work in arrays.
+The developer of this extension is working on a fix for this problem -- contributions are welcome.

 # History:

 *2 Feb 2012* -- Tom Leathrum